 While searching for the right school with an economics major in Pennsylvania, it’s important to find the program that blends meaningful coursework with outside-of-classroom opportunities.
-Students studying economics at Elizabethtown College learn about economic theories and institutions, develop your communication skills, and acquire an understanding of research methods.
+Students studying economics at Elizabethtown College learn about economic theories and institutions, develop communication skills, and acquire an understanding of research methods.
 After completing your degree in economics, you’ll be fully prepared for careers and graduate programs in economics and business.

 As an economics major, you’ll take courses such as the following:

 - BA 270 - Strategic Managerial Decision-Making and Critical Analysis I

 - EC 309 - Introductional to Mathematical Economics